lyrasis/cspace-solr-ucb/utilities/README.md

 # or, if you have ssh access to either Dev or Prod, you can scp them:
 ~/cspace-solr-ucb/utilities/scp4solr.sh mylogin@webapps.cspace.berkeley.edu
 #
-# NB: this script makes *a lot* of assumptions!
+# NB: this last script makes *a lot* of assumptions!
 # * You must be able to connect to the CSpace production or development servers,
-#   cspace-(prod,dev).cspace.berkeley.edu
+#   webapps-(prod,dev).cspace.berkeley.edu
 #   via secure connection, i.e. ssh.
 #   to check if you can get in, try "ssh mylogin@cspace-prod.cspace.berkeley.edu". if this does not
 #   work, debug that issue first before proceeding.
 # * If you're off-campus, you will probably need a VPN connection.
 The only evidence of this
 #   might be that invoking the script does nothing -- just hangs.
 #   You don't need to use the script.
 You can simply try the following:
-#       scp <your-dev-login>@cspace-prod.cspace.berkeley.edu:/tmp/4solr*.gz .
+#       scp <your-prod-login>@webapps.cspace.berkeley.edu:/tmp/4solr*.gz .
-# * You may not have credentials for Prod (only dev).
+# * You may not have credentials for Prod.
 In this case, try:
-#       scp <your-dev-login>@cspace-dev.cspace.berkeley.edu:/tmp/4solr*.gz .
+#       scp <your-dev-login>@webapps-dev.cspace.berkeley.edu:/tmp/4solr*.gz .
 #   (this will get you whatever is on Dev, which may not be the latest versions)
 # * In any case, if you have to do the scp by hand, you'll also need to uncompress the files by hand:
 #       gunzip -f 4solr*.gz
 # * Be patient: it may take a while -- 10-20 minutes -- to download all the files.
 They're a bit big.
 #
-# 6. execute the script to load all the .csv dump files (take 15 mins or so...some biggish datasources!)
+# 6. execute the script to load all the .csv dump files
 #
 #    this script cleans out each solr core and then loads the dump file.
 #    all the work is done via HTTP